 Mukesh was still laughing when his spell sparked inside the ritual circle.
 Instinctively, the group backed away from the flash, huddling together tense and watchful.
-The bright spot ignited and flared into a yellow flame sprouting wings of fire and the glowing, flickering body of a bumblebee.
+The bright spot ignited and flared into a yellow flame sprouting wings of fire from the glowing, flickering body of a bumblebee.
 Everyone except Marko relaxed and snickered.
 The sisters elbowed one another, exchanging amused glances.
-Marko glared at them and confronted the group.
+Marko glared at them and turned to confront the group.

 “What the hell is so funny?”